 The built in Ethernet available on the G120E includes all needed Ethernet circuitry internally.
 However, an appropriate magnet and connector, like the J0011D or similar, are required.

 The G120 is not sealed for moisture.
 Baking the module before reflow is recommended and required in a humid environment.
 The process of reflow can damage the G120 if the temperature is too high or exposure is too long.

-The lead-free reflow profile used by GHI Electronics is shown below.
-The profiles shown are based on SAC 305 solder (3% silver, 0.5% copper).
+The lead-free reflow profiles used by GHI Electronics are shown below.
+The profiles are based on AIM SAC 305 solder (3% silver, 0.5% copper).
 The thermal mass of the assembled board and the sensitivity of the components on it affect the total dwell time.
 Differences in the two profiles are where they reach their respective peak temperatures as well as the time above liquids (TAL).
 The shorter profile applies to smaller assemblies, whereas the longer profile applies to larger assemblies such as back-planes or high-density boards.
 The process window is described by the shaded area.
 These profiles are only starting-points and general guidance.
 The particulars of an oven and the assembly will determine the final process.